 - The canine digestive system is similar in structure to that of a human, but there are notable key differences.

-- On average, it can take anywhere a dog's digestion from 8-12 hours to fully digest food.
+- On average, it can take a dog's digestive tract anywhere from 8-12 hours to fully digest food.

 - This is about three times less than the amount of time humans take to digest a meal.

 - Some foods are easier to digest for dogs than others and they're not able to digest all foods.

 - There are several tips to care for your dog's digestion, including refraining from sharing greasy table foods.

 A healthy digestive system is essential, for humans, as well as for our canine companions.
 We spend a great deal of time concerned with what our dogs are eating and whether or not their bowel movements are normal—especially since we are the ones cleaning it up!

 But we rarely pause to think about dog digestion and what comprises our dog’s digestive system.
 How it is different from our own?
 How long it takes for our dogs to digest food?
 Are there foods our dogs cannot digest?